codrcodz/bash-programs/README.md

 # programs-bash
 This repository hosts programs written in pure bash.
+As a system administrator, I love functional/procedural programming and scripting.
+While bash is commonly known as a shell, it is also a Turing complete programming language.
+I have made my way through the entire Advanced Bash Scripting guide on tldp.org, and challenge myself to fully use all bash builtins before piping to external binaries whenever possible.